pivotal/docs-tap/cli-plugins/apps/reference/clustersupplychain.hbs.md

 # tanzu apps cluster-supply-chain

-This topic tells you about the Apps CLI `cluster-supply-chain` command.
+This topic tells you about the Tanzu Apps CLI `cluster-supply-chain` command.

 ## tanzu apps clustersupplychain list